 When it comes to London’s Christmas lights, every area has their own speciality.
 Oxford Street goes big, Regent Street goes heavenly, and the Churchill Arms goes spectacularly over the top.
-As for the highest, you’ll need to look to London Bridge, because The Shard’s Christmas lights are coming back with a bang for 2021.
-On the evening of December 1, Western Europe’s highest festive display will return, complete with a brand new theme.
+As for the highest, you’ll need to look to London Bridge, where The Shard’s Christmas lights illuminate the sky from wayyyyy up high.
+Western Europe’s highest festive display is back, with a wonderfully charming trio of light designs.

-A whopping 575 LED lights and fixtures will be used to bring the display to life, and you’ll be able to see it every night from December 1 until New Year’s Eve, at which time a brand new display will mark the moment we mercifully cross into 2021.
+You can now catch the display every night from 5pm onwards, until New Year’s Eve.
+At that point, the design will give way to a new display that marks the moment we mercifully cross into 2024.
 Beginning at the stroke of midnight and lasting into the early hours of New Year’s Day, it’ll hopefully signal the arrival of a far better year!